Banana Muffins with Peanuts and Chocolate

 • The chocolate you use for this recipe is completely up to your tastes.
 I used German’s chocolate for the muffins I photographed for this post, but I’d’ve used bittersweet or semisweet without thinking twice about it.
 Chocolate chips will work, but chopped chocolate produces a more nuanced result.

-• Alternatives: If you use cupcake liners, you may have a couple spoonsful of (delicious) batter that won’t fit into the tin.
+• Alternatives: If you use jumbo cupcake liners, you may have a couple spoonsful of batter that won’t fit into the tin.
 If you butter the tin instead of using liners, and fill it to the brim, all the batter will fit.
-A standard, 12-count muffin tin will also work; reduce the baking time to 25 minutes.
-(Let’s face it: no one really needs a jumbo muffin … but they’re so opulently gorgeous.)
+A standard,12-count muffin tin will also work, and in a similar way: butter the tin and you may have some leftover batter.
+Use cupcake lines and you will have a significant amount of leftover batter.
+Pour this batter into unbuttered ramekins and bake alongside the muffins.
+Reduce the baking time to 25 minutes for standard muffins.

 Social Learning